 Example A: Loan pay down without home appreciation

 Example B: Loan pay down with home appreciation

 Whether you’re refinancing or buying, SoFi offers competitive rates across a range of LTVs.
-Put as little as 10% down on loans up to $3 million, or refinance to new terms or rates.
+Put as little as 10% down, or refinance to new terms or rates.
 Either way, you’ll enjoy competitive rates with a fast and easy application.